|

 Stair Lift

-When selecting a stair lift ensure it can maneuver curved and narrow
+When selecting a stair lift make sure it can maneuver curved and narrow

 stairs.
 It should also negotiate corridors and intermediate landings